Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 ===============

 As for most web applications, this system is required to perform basic tasks such as authentication and searching.
+In other words, those defined here are the bridges between the non-functional requirements (of :ref:`appapp`) and the use cases previously declared.

 .. uml::